-- the illness or injury is part of a research programme, - the animals are transported under veterinary supervision/direction/guidance for or following veterinary treatment or diagnosis, (i.e. the animal is being transported to receive medical treatment for its condition, etc.).
+- the illness or injury is part of a research programme; - the animals are transported under veterinary supervision/direction/guidance for or following veterinary treatment or diagnosis (i.e. the animal is being transported to receive medical treatment for its condition, etc.).

-Sedatives should not be used on animals to be transported unless strictly necessary to ensure the welfare of the animals and should only be used under veterinary supervision direction.
+Sedatives should not be used on animals to be transported unless strictly necessary to ensure the welfare of the animals and should only be used under veterinary direction.

-In cases where anaesthesia sedation, or other calming drugs are used has been given, the animal must be completely awake, alert and able to balance itself before the transport commences.
+In cases where sedation or other calming drugs are used, the animal must be alert and able to balance itself before the transport commences.
 Detailed information must be clearly noted on the container and accompanying documentation.
-Paperwork